erpepe2004/WLED/usermods/user_fx/README.md

 * The last part returns a unique ID constant used to identify this usermod.
   * USERMOD_ID_USER_FX is defined in [const.h](https://github.com/wled/WLED/blob/main/wled00/const.h).
 WLED uses this for tracking, debugging, or referencing usermods internally.

-The final part of this file handles instantiation and initialization:
+The end part of this file handles instantiation and initialization:
 ```cpp
 static UserFxUsermod user_fx;
 REGISTER_USERMOD(user_fx);